Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Preliminaries

 \subsection{Generative Auto-bidding Methods}

 \begin{definition}[Trajectory and Trajectory Quality] The \emph{trajectory} is formalized as the state sequence throughout the bidding episode, i.e., $\tau\triangleq [s_1,s_2,\cdots,s_T]$.
-The trajectory quality is defined as the cumulative reward of the trajectory, i.e., $y(\tau)\triangleq\sum_{t=1}^{T}r_t$ \footnote{Note that, as in real-world advertising systems, the bidding process will automatically suspend once the advertiser's budget runs out, and thereby, any action sequence will not violate the budget constraint.
-Hence, the trajectory quality can be directly defined as the cumulative reward of the trajectory.}. \end{definition}
+The trajectory quality is defined as the normalized cumulative reward of the trajectory, i.e., $y(\tau)\triangleq\sum_{t=1}^{T}\bar{r}_t$ \footnote{Note that, as in real-world advertising systems, the bidding process will automatically suspend once the advertiser's budget runs out, and thereby, any action sequence will not violate the budget constraint.
+Hence, the trajectory quality can be directly defined as the cumulative reward of the trajectory.}, where $\bar{r}_t=r_t/B$. \end{definition}

 Unlike RL methods, the AI-generated auto-bidding (AIGB) \citep{aigb} treats the auto-bidding problem as a sequence generation task.
-Specifically, a generative model is employed to fit the conditional trajectory distribution $p_\theta(\tau|y(\tau))$ within the offline dataset $\mathcal{D}$, i.e.,
+Specifically, a conditional generative model is employed to fit the conditional trajectory distribution $p_\theta(\tau|y(\tau))$ within the offline dataset $\mathcal{D}$, i.e.,

 where $\theta$ denotes the parameter.
 Let $y_m>0$ be the maximum trajectory quality in $\mathcal{D}$, we have $\forall y\in\mathcal{D}, y\in[0, y_m]$.
 During inference, AIGB follows a \emph{planning-and-control} architecture.
-Specifically, at each time step, a trajectory is sampled from the trained generative model that acts as the \emph{planner}, with a manually set condition $y^*\triangleq(1+\epsilon)y_m$, where $\epsilon>0$ is a hyper-parameter with usually a small value.
+Specifically, at each time step, a trajectory is sampled from the trained generative model that acts as the \emph{planner}, with a manually set condition $y^*\triangleq(1+\epsilon)y_m$, where $\epsilon>0$ is a hyper-parameter.
 Then, an extra off-the-shelf inverse dynamic model \citep{agrawal2016learning}, acting as the \emph{controller}, is employed to compute the action.
 See Appendix \ref{app:aigb} for detailed descriptions.
 AIGB avoids TD learning and generally outperforms offline RL methods \citep{aigb}.

-However, the modeling approach in AIGB modeling does not explicitly align with the performance optimization objective of the auto-bidding problem.
-As a result, AIGB primarily relies on imitating trajectories from the offline dataset, lacking the ability to actively explore higher-quality trajectories and improve its generation quality from the performance feedback.
-This limitation imposes a fundamental performance ceiling.
-Particularly, as generative models (e.g., diffusion models) are prone to overfitting with limited data \citep{ajay2022conditional}, their generalization ability beyond the offline dataset can be restricted, especially when there is a lack of high-quality trajectories in the offline dataset.